clairesunstudio/mayflower-docs/docs/guidelines/accessibility/how-people-with-disabilities-use-websites.md

 Some individuals have difficulties understanding text in various severities like the brightest minds of recent generations such as Albert Einstein, Thomas Edison, and Henry Ford.

 It would be unreasonable to expect web developers and content authors to accommodate the entire range of reading abilities.
-It is reasonable, however, to expect content authors to **write as simply and clearly as is feasible**, taking into account the pri
+It is reasonable, however, to expect content authors to **write as simply and clearly as is feasible**, taking into account the primary audience and including those who may have difficulty with some of the content.

 **Non-Literal Text**